shader-slang/slang/docs/target-compatibility.md

 There appears to be a problem writing to a StructuredBuffer containing half on D3D12.
 D3D12 also appears to have problems doing calculations with half.

-## tex.GetDimensions

-tex.GetDimensions is the GetDimensions method on 'texture' objects.
-This is not supported on CUDA as CUDA has no equivalent functionality to get these values.
-GetDimensions work on Buffer resource types on CUDA.

 ## u/int64_t Type